profsmith89/ctps/_sources/chap02.md

 Programmers ask this type of question often enough that the developers of Python made it easy to answer.
 But I'm going to divert us for a moment to talk about how, for example, a beginning programmer would solve this problem without using this Python aid.
 This aside introduces to you the other major looping construct in Python (and many other languages): the *for-loop*.
 More importantly, it will help you to understand what takes place behind the scenes in the Python aid that we'll eventually use.

 The following code block fills in more of the work we need done in state `S0`.
-In particular, it uses a for-loop to find the location of the first double-quote character in `the_line` and then begins capturing the dialogue.[^fn10]
+It uses a for-loop to find the location of the first double-quote character in `the_line` and then begins capturing the dialogue.[^fn10]

 ```{code-block} python
 ---